See the: Egyptian Secrets Library.

 Students sculpted in the Amarna artistic style.

-Florence Museum, photograph by Sailko, CreativeCommons.
+Florence Museum, Italy, photograph by Sailko, CreativeCommons.

 Akhenaten began his reign as Amenhotep IV.
 He immediately began to erect a temple to Aten (or Aton) in close proximity to the great temple of Amon at Karnac.
 Before long there was an open fight between the entrenched priesthood of Amon and the Pharaoh.
 Amon's high priests were accustomed to occupying high and influential positions at Court; under Amenhotep III one priest had been chief treasurer and another grand vizier.
 Akhenaten was threatening the cult with political extinction.